Oxford welcomes students from Northern Ireland

 At the University of Oxford, we have a long history of working with schools and students from across Northern Ireland.
 In recent years we have made good progress in increasing the number of state educated students attending the University.
 However these students are not distributed evenly across the UK and we are keen to attract more Northern Irish students to study at Oxford.

-Oxford for Northern Ireland offers a new approach to improve how the university collaborates with schools and to encourage more students from Northern Ireland to make successful applications to Oxford and other top UK universities.
-Oxford for Northern Ireland is coordinated by the University’s Undergraduate Admissions and Outreach team and is supported by a number of Oxford colleges including St Catherine's, New and Exeter colleges.
+Oxford for Northern Ireland offers a new approach to improve how the University collaborates with schools and to encourage more students from Northern Ireland to make successful applications to Oxford and other top UK universities.
+Oxford for Northern Ireland is currently supported by the University’s Undergraduate Admissions and Outreach team.

 SIGN UP HERE TO OUR NORTHERN IRELAND STUDENT AND TEACHER WORKSHOPS - Oxford Outreach

 Peter McDonald is a Professor of British and Irish Poetry at the University of Oxford and a tutor in poetry in the English language at Christ Church, Oxford.